Financial Self-Sufficiency

 How is our county doing?

-In 2017-21, 39% of Hispanic residents and 24% of African American residents participated in SNAP, compared to 9% of Asian residents and 10% of white residents.
-These rates were similar to the state and nation, except the Hispanic rate was substantially lower nationwide (18%).
-Participation among Asians also was somewhat lower at the national level (7%).
-Within Essex County, the City of Lawrence had by far the highest participation rate for whites (32%), as well as a high rate for Hispanic residents (48%).
+In 2020-24, 41% of Hispanic residents and 25% of African American residents participated in SNAP, compared to 14% of Asian residents and 11% of White residents.
+These rates were similar to the state and nation, except the Hispanic rate was substantially lower nationwide (19%).
+Participation among Asians also was somewhat lower at the national level (9%).
+Within Essex County, the City of Lawrence had the highest participation rate for Whites (28%), as well as a high rate for Hispanic residents (52%).

-Since 2012-16, Essex County had slight decreases in SNAP participation among all residents.
+Since 2010-14, Essex County had slight decreases in SNAP participation among African American and Hispanic residents; rates among White and Asian residents remained essentially flat.

 How do we compare to similar counties?

-In 2017-21, Essex County had a substantially higher SNAP participation rate for Hispanic residents with more than twice as high in Middlesex, MA (19%), and Lake, IL and Westchester, NY (both at 18%).
-The rate for African Americans in Essex was lower than Lake (30%), but higher than Westchester (19%) and Middlesex (20%).
-Rates for Asian and white residents in Essex County were somewhat higher than in the comparison counties.
+In 2020-24, Essex County had a substantially higher SNAP participation rate for Hispanic residents compared to Middlesex, MA (23%), Westchester, NY (19%) and Lake, IL (18%).
+The rate for African Americans in Essex was lower than Lake (31%), but higher than Westchester (20%) and the same as Middlesex (25%).
+Rates for Asian and White residents in Essex County were somewhat higher in Essex than in the comparison counties.

 Why do these disparities exist?